ronitmaheshwari05/F1-race-data-analysis/README.md

 ---

-## ⭐ Acknowledgements
+# ⭐ Acknowledgements

-Race data provided by the **FastF1 API**, which gives access to official Formula 1 timing and telemetry data.
+Race data is provided by the **FastF1 API**, which gives access to official Formula 1 telemetry and timing data.

 ---

-## 📜 License
+# 📜 License

 This project is licensed under the **MIT License**.